atelier-saulx/based/README.md

 export default {
   org: 'my-org',
   project: 'my-project',
-  env: 'production', // or any other name you have chosen }
+  env: '#branch', // or any other name you have chosen }
 ```